-Lastovo island is noted for the large amount of 15th and 16th century Venetian style buildings with large upper terraces.
-And for the unusual terracotta chimney pots, called fumari, featuring many different designs, found on top of homes and buildings on Lastovo Island, especially in Lastovo Town, which is unique to the Lastovo Archipelago.
-Folk traditions are strong on Lastovo Island, and the locals still celebrate many local traditions including the most important event, the 3 day carnival called the Poklad, held in February, where participants wear the local traditional folk uniforms and clothing.
+Lastovo island is noted for the large amount of 15th and 16th century Venetian-style buildings with large upper terraces.
+It is also known for the unusual terracotta chimney pots, called fumari, featuring many different designs, found on top of homes and buildings on Lastovo Island, especially in Lastovo Town, which is unique to the Lastovo Archipelago.
+Folk traditions are strong on Lastovo Island, and the locals still celebrate many local traditions including the most important event, the three-day carnival called the Poklad, held in February, where participants wear the local traditional folk uniforms and clothing.

 Lastovo is also an excellent location for fishing, especially for those who like catching tuna.
 Rigged fishing boats are available to rent from Lastovo Town for recreational fishing.

 What to See and Do in Lastovo Island and Archipelago, Croatia